 Coconut and other oils in shampoos are known to counteract, repel and treat head lice.
 These shampoos are far less toxic than over the counter (OTC) treatments and are much more viable for children with sensitive scalps.

 Coconut oil works against lice due to its thickness - it essentially suffocates lice.
-It also has the added benefits of the nutrients it provides your hair (unlike OTC shampoos).
+It also has the added benefits of the nutrients it provides your scalp (unlike OTC shampoos).

 Adding drops of tree oil can help.
 Amongst other things, tea tree kills lice in the nymph and adult stages of life, according to research and can also reduce the number of hatched eggs.
 A study conducted by the International Journal of Dermatology also revealed that it can help keep lice away.
 As with coconut oil, it also has a number of hair benefits, namely moisturising and soothing the scalp, and reducing itchiness.